markmenge/ChatGPT_Programmer/Readme.md

 # ChatGPT Programmer: A Research Initiative into AI-Powered Coding

-The ChatGPT Programmer is a pioneering research project aimed at exploring the potential for automated programming through the use of ChatGPT.
-Our ultimate ambition is to enable ChatGPT to autonomously write and execute code, pushing the boundaries of AI-assisted software development.
+The ChatGPT Programmer is a pioneering research project aimed at exploring the potential for Agentic Code Generation through the use of ChatGPT.
+Our ultimate ambition is to enable ChatGPT to autonomously write, execute and test, all in a loop thereby pushing the boundaries of AI-assisted software development.

 ## Getting Started